the-technat/technat.dev/README.md

 # [axiom](https://pixar.fandom.com/wiki/Axiom)

-My personal Kubernetes cluster to host all my stuff
+My personal Kubernetes cluster to host all my stuff.

 ## Why?

 As a computer scientist you tend to solve IT problems with custom solutions.
-Some might programm their own app, others might search for an app and host it themself.
-So do I. I got the following services that are hosted at some provider, sometimes maintained by me and sometimes as a Service:
+Some might programm their own app, others might search for an app and selfhost it.
+So do I. I got the following services that are hosted at some providers, sometimes maintained by me and sometimes as a Service:

-- cloud.technat.ch: My personal Nextcloud (contains a lot of storage as well)
+- cloud.technat.ch: My personal Nextcloud
-- office.technat.ch: documentserver used within the Nextcloud
+- collabora-online.fly.dev: Collabora Online Server used within the Nextcloud to edit rich-text documents
 - vpn.technat.ch: A VPN service to securly browse the web from abroad
-- flasche.alleaffengaffen.ch: The minecraft server of my colleagues (I'm not a gamer but I can host servers)
+- flasche.alleaffengaffen.ch: The minecraft server of my colleagues (I'm not a gamer, but I can host servers)
 - foto.js-buchsi.ch: [Lychee](https://lycheeorg.github.io/) based photo gallery
 - many more projects to come in the future

 Now I realized that they are spread over a dozent of different providers, all requiring some sort of monthly fee for their service.
 Although most of them have a good prive/value ratio, some apps don't.
-So the goal of axiom is to create a centralized place for all these services, so that we have:
+So the goal of axiom is to create a "centralized" place for all these services, so that we have:
 - one fee
 - all services in one place and under my control
 - a home for new projects coming up